lithops-cloud/lithops/docs/source/install_lithops.rst

    $ cd lithops
    $ python3 setup.py

-It is highly recommended to use a Virtual Environment for your Python project that uses Lithops.
+It is recommended to use a Virtual Environment for your Python project that uses Lithops.
 Without a Virtual Environment, ``pip`` will install Lithops globally, while with a Virtual Environment, Lithops is installed locally and is only available when the Virtual Environment is activated.

 .. code::